About

 Research profile

-My academic expertise is in the field of medical education.
-In particularly, I have a strong interest in the science of learning and instruction, assessment philosophy and principles, curriculum design and development, feedback and remediation, and both the learning and clinical working environment.
+Rakesh’s academic expertise is in the field of medical education.
+In particularly, he has a strong interest in the science of learning and instruction, assessment philosophy and principles, curriculum design and development, feedback and remediation, and both the learning and clinical working environment.

-My Master's research investigated the experiential-relevance of self-regulated learning in underperformance, and I described a conceptual model for understanding the student failing experience at medical school.
+His Master's research investigated the experiential-relevance of self-regulated learning in underperformance, and he described a conceptual model for understanding the student failing experience at medical school.

 Publications

-I have over 70 peer-reviewed publications, and the full list of my academics outputs can be found on ORCiD.
+Rakesh has over 70 peer-reviewed publications, and the full list of his academic outputs can be found on ORCiD.